Weelorum/Weelorum-Swift-Style-Guide/README.markdown

 ### Compile and Dependencies

-We use [CocoaPods](https://www.cocoapods.org) to manage dependencies of the project.
+We emphasize the use of [Swift Package Manager (SPM)](https://developer.apple.com/documentation/xcode/swift-packages) for managing project dependencies, as it integrates seamlessly with Xcode.

+If you need to install dependencies using SPM, add the required packages in the Xcode project settings.

-To install dependencies, run
+For [CocoaPods](https://www.cocoapods.org) users: To install CocoaPods dependencies, execute the following command in your terminal:

 ```
 pod install
 ```

-## Distribution

-We use [Bitrise](https://www.bitrise.io) to distribute builds to iTunesConnect.

-You can distribute application with `Release` and `Staging` environment, to do it simply run from admin panel.

 ## Localization

-We use [POEditor.](https://poeditor.com).
-It's localization management platform that's easy to use!
+We utilize R.swift for managing localization.

-Make sure that you have folders for each language with `Localizable.strings` files in `Resources/Localization` folder and encoding set to `UTF-16LE` in the XCode projet.
-After that in order to update all existings localizable strings simply from admin panel of POEditor.
+Ensure that you have folders for each language containing `Localizable.strings` files within the `Resources/Localization` folder, and set the encoding to UTF-16LE in the Xcode project.
+To update existing localizable strings, simply use the R.swift management tool.

-For right now there is no support for localizing from xibs directly, because we dont want to include meaningless strings into translation (like "Label" "Text" and etc.).
+Currently, we do not support localizing from XIBs directly, as we aim to avoid including meaningless strings in translations (like "Label," "Text," etc.)

 ## About Weelorum